 The Huawei P20 Pro sports a massive 4000mAh non-removable battery, which is more than enough to see the handset through at least two days of intermediate use – and it did on more than one occasion.
-I was unhooking the unit at 7:30 am and using it to scroll through messages and stream Spotify over 4G throughout the day.
+I was unhooking the unit at 7:30 am and using it to browse Instagram and stream videos from YouTube and Netflix over 4G.

 Why buy the Huawei P20 Pro?

 The Huawei P20 Pro is a solid smartphone that’s bound to impress both amateur and seasoned photographers alike.
 Thanks to its high-end specifications, stunning design and best-in-class tri-camera setup there’s a lot to like about Huawei’s latest flagship endeavour.
 Its launch price of £799 is undoubtedly less appealing, however, the Huawei name still doesn’t carry the same weight as Apple or Samsung in markets including the UK, so expect to see it available for less, soon if not already.

 If you’re after something a little cheaper and not as advanced, the Honor 10 is another exceptional smartphone aimed at photographers, albeit aspiring ones.
 It’s half the price of the P20 Pro and yet boasts an equally eye-catching design and AI-enhanced optics.
 There’s also the iPhone X and Samsung Galaxy S9 available, plus the OnePlus 6 if you’re looking to save a bit of money while still getting a flagship experience.

 A fantastic high-end smartphone with a camera setup that takes pictures no smartphone should be capable of.